 You can also make international calls from the rooms, however we recommend you to check rates before doing so as these will vary and can go up to 6 Euros per minute depending on where you are calling.
 If you would like to use the internet for emails you will have to do so from the communications centre at the lobby.

-The Yanggakdo Hotel has are a number of restaurants in including a Chinese restaurant.
+There are a number of restaurants at the Yanggakdo Hotel including a Chinese restaurant.
 Breakfast is usually served on the ground floor in one of the two buffet rooms, where they serve a variety of both Korean and Western food like toast, omelet, yogurt, coffee, tea, sponge cakes, etc.

 Click below to see contributions from other visitors to this page...